 Another traditional Nepali dish is ‘Momo’.
 A type of dumpling with various fillings (meat or vegetable) and spicy dipping sauce.
 Great for a snack or side dish, either steamed or fried.
 When we’re trekking, we try to eat light at lunchtime because it’s much harder to get started again on a very full stomach!
 But if you prefer to eat your main meal at lunchtime, try momo in the evening!

-Dinner – Dal Bhat
+Dinner – Dal Bhat – the ultimate trekking food in Nepal!

 You’ll soon become familiar with the famous phrase ‘Dal Bhat Power 24 Hour’!
 Dal bhat is the Nepali staple diet.
 In fact, most Nepalis eat dal bhat twice a day, every day.
 This doesn’t mean they eat exactly the same food every day.
 Dal bhat, consisting of rice, lentil soup, curry (veg, meat or even paneer), pickles and often-steamed or fried greens is different every time you order it.
 It depends what vegetables and meat are available, so you’re always in for a surprise!
 In the lower mountains, many teahouses have their own vegetable gardens and pick the ingredients fresh for your dal bhat when you order!
+Naturally the higher you trek, the more basic dal bhat becomes, as it’s much harder to transport fresh ingredients to high altitudes.

 You can find dal bhat on every teahouse and restaurant menu.
 It’s sometimes referred to as the Nepali Set Meal.
 Traditionally when you order dal bhat, you’re offered a second helping of at least rice and lentil soup, likely some more curry too.
-So it’s a great and healthy choice when you’re famished after a hard day’s walk!
+So it’s a filling and healthy choice when you’re famished after a hard day’s walk!

 I love that Krishna is excited about eating his dal bhat every single day!
-He sends me a message to say ‘it’s dal bhat time! 😀😀😀’ We both think the trekking food in Nepal is great!
+He sends me a message to say ‘it’s dal bhat time! 😀😀😀’ We both think the trekking food in Nepal is yummy!

 Our Favourite Local Drinks